Simple Google Sheets Indirect Function Guide (3 Examples)

 Consolidated sheet

-Conventionally, you would have had to type the name of each sheet along with the cell reference B2, as follows:
+Conventionally, you have to type the name of each sheet along with the cell reference B2, which is both inefficient and time-consuming:

 =SheetName!B2